amundsen-io/amundsen/docs/roadmap.md

 *What*: enable users to access our data map programmatically through a Rest API

 *Status*: implementation has started

-#### Index S3 buckets
-*What*: add these new resource types to our data map and create resource pages for them

-*Status*:  implementation has not started

 #### Granular Access Control
 *What*: we want to have a more granular control of the access.
 For example, only certain types of people would be able to see certain types of metadata/functionality